Skip to main content

 Diversity of streams

-Over time, we have come to realize that there is no one-size-fits-all streaming model that can address the diverse range of use cases.
+Over time, we have come to realize that there is no one-size-fits-all distribution model that can address the diverse range of use cases.
 In the upcoming section, we will explore the various token distribution curves supported by Lockup and Flow.

 But first, let's dive into the use cases.